lambdaclass/concrete/ROADMAP.md

 ## Phase 7: Flagships

 This phase is the **curated public showcase set**, opened only after Phases 1-5 are stable enough to back the claims (per Active Dependency Order rule 5).
-The early pull-through pilot from rule 2 is a forcing function for Phases 1-4 and is not itself a Phase 7 entry; an example only becomes a Phase 7 flagship after its gaps in 1-5 are closed and its evidence holds up to outside review.
+Examples do not start here; they enter through the Phase 1 inventory / candidate pool, run one at a time as pull-through candidates, and graduate here only after their gaps in 1-5 are closed and their evidence holds up to outside review.

+Status: live. `tests/showcase/manifest.toml` is the curated registry; `make test-showcase` is the drift-enforced gate.
+First graduated entry is `parse_validate` (2026-05-22); see `examples/parse_validate/AUDIT.md` for the 10-bar contract every flagship must meet.

 Expected outcome: a flagship packet/header validator has explicit authority, one Lean-backed property, report/snapshot/diff coverage, and a release evidence bundle that tells an outsider exactly what is proved and what is assumed.

+1. Maintain `parse_validate` as the first packet/parser flagship and use its 10-bar contract as the promotion template for every later showcase.
-1. Polish the packet/parser flagship as the canonical thesis demo (packet / HTTP / DNS / ELF); name one as the explicit flagship with oracle-backed validation.
+2. Promote the next packet/parser candidate only after it passes the same ladder (packet / HTTP / DNS / ELF); name the explicit canonical thesis demo with oracle-backed validation.
-2. FFI showcase with a `trusted` wrapper and `with(Unsafe)` isolated at the boundary (libc, checksum/hash, OS call facade, C-ABI library).
+3. Promote an FFI candidate with a `trusted` wrapper and `with(Unsafe)` isolated at the boundary (libc, checksum/hash, OS call facade, C-ABI library).
-3. Ownership-heavy data-structure showcase with linear ownership and deterministic cleanup (ordered map, intrusive list, tree, arena-backed graph).
+4. Promote an ownership-heavy data-structure candidate with linear ownership and deterministic cleanup (ordered map, intrusive list, tree, arena-backed graph).
-4. Privilege-separated tool where capability signatures prove the trusted core cannot touch files/network/processes.
+5. Promote a privilege-separated tool candidate where capability signatures prove the trusted core cannot touch files/network/processes.
-5. Fixed-capacity / no-alloc showcase proving the predictable subset is practical (ring buffer, bounded queue, bounded-state controller, fixed parser state machine).
+6. Promote a fixed-capacity / no-alloc candidate proving the predictable subset is practical (ring buffer, bounded queue, bounded-state controller, fixed parser state machine).
-6. Cryptography example only after the proof/artifact boundary is stronger (constant-time equality, HMAC verification, Ed25519 verification subset).
+7. Promote a cryptography candidate only after the proof/artifact boundary is stronger (constant-time equality, HMAC verification, Ed25519 verification subset).
-7. Broader public showcase corpus shaped as small / medium / big programs (one property per small, composition per medium, scale per big); must include borrow/aliasing, cleanup/leak-boundary, ownership-heavy, bounded/no-alloc.
+8. Grow the public showcase corpus linearly from graduated candidates shaped as small / medium / big programs (one property per small, composition per medium, scale per big); must include borrow/aliasing, cleanup/leak-boundary, ownership-heavy, bounded/no-alloc.
-8. Curated showcase set: each example proves a different thesis claim with honest framing, report/snapshot/diff coverage, "what the compiler catches," and an oracle when possible.
+9. Keep the curated showcase set balanced: each graduated example proves a different thesis claim with honest framing, report/snapshot/diff coverage, "what the compiler catches," and an oracle when possible.
-9. Require capability-shaped APIs in at least one flagship so authority is visible in source/API, not only reports.
+10. Require capability-shaped APIs in at least one flagship so authority is visible in source/API, not only reports.
-10. Privilege-separated capability-first showcase as a core thesis example, not incidental.
+11. Privilege-separated capability-first showcase as a core thesis example, not incidental.
-11. Showcase maintenance policy: showcase examples are first-class regression targets; framing must stay honest; report/snapshot/diff coverage must be retained.
+12. Showcase maintenance policy: showcase examples are first-class regression targets; framing must stay honest; report/snapshot/diff coverage must be retained.
-12. C-replacement examples as a named release bar: at least one C packet validator, one C state machine, one syscall wrapper, one checksum/length helper.
+13. C-replacement examples as a named release bar: at least one C packet validator, one C state machine, one syscall wrapper, one checksum/length helper.
-13. Big-workload flagship set: at minimum one protocol/parser security example, one crypto/security proof, one privilege-separated tool, one ownership-heavy medium, one bounded/no-alloc medium.
+14. Big-workload flagship set: at minimum one protocol/parser security example, one crypto/security proof, one privilege-separated tool, one ownership-heavy medium, one bounded/no-alloc medium.
-14. Big-workload flagship quality bar: each has honest proof/trust framing, report/snapshot/diff coverage, an oracle when possible.
+15. Big-workload flagship quality bar: each has honest proof/trust framing, report/snapshot/diff coverage, an oracle when possible.
-15. Focused "Concrete catches this" showcase: examples where C/Rust/Zig/SPARK rely on convention while Concrete rejects or reports the boundary directly; include matching "why not" docs for rejected directions (GC, actors, STM, hidden async, effect handlers, broad inference, detached tasks).
+16. Focused "Concrete catches this" showcase: examples where C/Rust/Zig/SPARK rely on convention while Concrete rejects or reports the boundary directly; include matching "why not" docs for rejected directions (GC, actors, STM, hidden async, effect handlers, broad inference, detached tasks).

 ## Phase 8: Release